natcap/invest.users-guide/source/the_need_for.rst

 + briefly introduces a service and suggests the possible uses for InVEST results;

-+ explains intuitively how the model works, including important simplifications, assumptions, and limitations;
++ explains how the model works, including important simplifications, assumptions, and limitations;

 + describes the data needed to run the model, which is crucial because the meaning and value of InVEST results depend on the input data;